ap-berry/chess_on_neovim/README.md

 # Chess on Neovim

-Finally, this a working demo-ish prototype.
-Currently only playable with lichess stockfish on standard variation.
-Multiplayer might come soon.
-Other Variation support might come soon.
+Inspired by `cli-chess` by trevorbayless

+This is version 0.1.0 of the chess on neovim project

+This version has support for
+1. Multiplayer chess using lichess api
+2. Playing against stockfish level 1 to 8
+3. Joining currently ongoing games
+4. All variant support for all variants on lichess
+5. Multiple themes
+6. Custom themes created from a single file

 ## Runtime Dependencies include:
 1. berserk
 2. chess
-3. python-dotenv
-4. pynvim
+3. pynvim
-5. python version 3.9 (haven't tested on other versions yet)
+4. python version >= 3.9
-6. neovim version 9 (again haven't tested yet since this is a prototype)
+5. neovim version >= 3.9 (versions below 3.9 have unexpected highlight issues)

 for the pip related deps:
-`pip3 install berserk chess python-dotenv pynvim`
+`pip3 install berserk chess pynvim`

 ## Instructions:

 ### To run
+YOU WILL NEED AN API TOKEN TO PLAY!

-First create an API TOKEN from lichess.org with the following permissions:
+Create an API TOKEN from lichess.org with the following permissions:

 ![alt text](resources/perms.png)